 If conflicts arise between our collaborators or strategic partners and us, the other party may act in a manner adverse to us which could limit our ability to implement our strategies.
 Our collaborators or strategic partners may develop, either alone or with others, products in related fields that are competitive with our products.
-Specifically, conflicts with Toyota Motor Corporation may adversely impact our ability to manufacture aircraft or scale production, while conflicts with Uber Technologies, Inc. may adversely impact our ability to successfully launch and maintain our consumer-facing UAM services.
-Conflicts with foreign partners may adversely impact our ability to scale operations outside the U.S. effectively.
+Specifically, conflicts with Toyota Motor Corporation may adversely impact our ability to manufacture aircraft or scale production, while conflicts with Uber Technologies, Inc. may adversely impact our ability to scale operations outside the U.S. effectively.
 If such conflicts arise it may adversely affect our business, financial condition and results of operations.